Tag: Trump

 What is his political agenda here exactly?

 It seems to be to defend and consolidate and underline his image, his “identity,” as a ferocious racist xenophobe.
-It appears to be to leave no stone unturned … Read the rest
+It appears to be to leave no stone unturned in his effort to display his credentials as a hate-mongering white supremacist shit.

 So here we go.
 Trump, sounding both drunk and brain-dead, says he’s declaring a national emergency, then promptly says he didn’t have to do that, which means it’s not an emergency, so all the lawyers are saying that won’t do him a lot of good in court.